kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 )
 ```

-However, since most of the time, the gravitational constant really is 9.81 m/s², then let's assign it a default value.
+However, since most of the time, the gravitational constant really is 9.81 m/s², the function would be clearer with a default value for `gravitational_constant`.
 This is done by using an equal `=` sign in the signature:

 ```{code-cell} ipython3
 def calculate_reaction_force(mass, acceleration, gravitational_constant=9.81):